darekf77/ng2-rest/README.md

 Headers
 -------

-With **ngx-rest** you can also easily access you response and request headers
+With **ng2-rest** you can also easily access you response and request headers
 ```ts
 	// Resource
 	console.log( Resource.Headers.request  );